manticoresoftware/manticoresearch/docs/conf_options_reference/index_configuration_options.rst

 The size of the block of documents used by document storage.
 Optional, default is 16kb.

-When :ref:`stored_fields` are specified, original document text is stored inside the index.
+When :ref:`stored_fields` or :ref:`stored_only_fields` are specified, original document text is stored inside the index.
 To use less disk space, documents are compressed.
 To get more efficient disk access and better compression ratios on small documents, documents are concatenated into blocks.
 When indexing, documents are collected until their total size reaches the threshold.
 After that, this block of documents is compressed.